Afghanistan: Six-year-old boy rescued from well dies

 A boy who was trapped in an Afghanistan well for four days has died.

-Rescuers had pulled the six-year-old boy named Haider from the well on Friday afternoon after working round the clock to rescue him.
+Rescuers had managed to pull out the six-year-old boy named Haider on Friday afternoon after working round the clock to rescue him.

 But a local journalist told the BBC that the boy was unresponsive and not breathing when he was pulled out of the well in the southern Zabul province.